murraycadzow/2021-obss-day3/_episodes/01-dataprep.md

 >  1. Get back into your ```dataprep``` folder by running ```cd ../``` in the terminal (*hint*: if you are lost use `pwd` to check where you are).
 >
 > 2. It is time to load the ```Stacks``` module to be able to access the ```process_radtags``` command.
 Find the module  and load it (*hint*: Do for Stacks what we did above for FastQC).

+Well done, uou are now ready to run the demultiplexing

->
+> ## Exercise
-> 3. You will need to specify the set of barcodes used in the construction of the RAD library.
+> 1. You will need to specify the set of barcodes used in the construction of the RAD library.
 Remember, each P1 adaptor in RAD has a particular DNA sequence (an inline barcode) that gets sequenced first, allowing data to be associated with individual samples.
 >
-> 4. To save you some time, the barcode file is at:  `/nesi/project/nesi02659/obss_2021/resources/day3/lane1_barcodes.txt` Copy it to the `dataprep/` where you currently are.
+> 2. To save you some time, the barcode file is at:  `/nesi/project/nesi02659/obss_2021/resources/day3/lane1_barcodes.txt` Copy it to the `dataprep/` where you currently are.
 >
-> 5. Have a look at the inside of this file using the `less` command.
+> 3. Have a look at the inside of this file using the `less` command.
 Normally, these sample names would correspond to the individuals used in a particular experiment (e.g. individual ID etc), but for this exercise, samples are named in a simple way.
 >
-> 6. Based on the barcode file, can you check how many samples were multiplexed together in this RAD library? (*hint:* you can count the lines in the file using `wc -l lane1_barcodes.txt`)
+> 4. Based on the barcode file, can you check how many samples were multiplexed together in this RAD library? (*hint:* you can count the lines in the file using `wc -l lane1_barcodes.txt`)
 >
-> 7. Have a look at the [help online](https://catchenlab.life.illinois.edu/stacks/comp/process_radtags.php) to prepare your `process_radtags` command.
+> 5. Have a look at the [help online](https://catchenlab.life.illinois.edu/stacks/comp/process_radtags.php) to prepare your `process_radtags` command.
 You will need to specify:
 >   - the restriction enzyme used to construct the library (SbfI)
 >   - the directory of input files (the ```lane1``` directory)
 >   - the list of barcodes (```lane1_barcodes.txt```), the output directory (```samples```)
 >   - the fact that the input files are gzipped
    - finally,  specify that process_radtags needs  ```clean, discard, and rescue reads``` as options of `process_radtags`
 >
-> 8. You should now be able to run the ```process_radtags``` command from the ```dataprep``` directory using these options.
+> 6. You should now be able to run the ```process_radtags``` command from the ```dataprep``` directory using these options.
 It will take a couple of minutes to run.
 Take a breath or think about what commands we've run through so far.
 >
-> 9. The process_radtags program will write a log file into the output directory.
+> 7. The process_radtags program will write a log file into the output directory.
 Have a look in there.
 Examine the log and answer the following questions:
 >    - How many reads were retained?
 >    - Of those discarded, what were the reasons?
 >    - In the process_radtags log file, what can the list of “sequences not recorded” tell you about the barcodes analysed and about the sequencing quality in general?